AvenirHQ/docs/organization.md

 4. Use the "Priority" label sparingly.
 Ideally no more than 1 card per category should be labeled "Priority"

+5. Only the board owner should be moving cards to **Next Up** from **Backlog**.

 ### List descriptions

 **Discussion/Ideas**

 This list is where new ideas, bugs, and other to-be-defined tickets belong.
-Each day, this list should be cleared, either defining cards and moving to the Backlog, or to the Icebox.
+Each week, this list should be cleared, either defining cards and moving to the Backlog, or to the Icebox.
 Any task that is not specified to the point that someone else could take your idea and run with it belongs in this list until it has been fully specified.
-It is your job as the card creator to see a ticket through, otherwise, the card will be added to the **Icebox** or archived.
+It is your job as the card creator to see a ticket through, otherwise, the card will be added to the **Icebox** or archived after the next weekly team call.

 **Backlog**

-This is the running list of ready-to-go tasks that are labeled according to their category.
-At our weekly meeting, we will select what cards from this list are added to the **Next Up** list to be completed in the next week.
+This is the running list of ready-to-go tasks that are labeled according to their category and project/domain.
+Cards are moved from **Backlog** to **Next Up** only during the weekly meeting, or by the Trello board owner.
+Cards are generally in priority order from top-to-bottom.

 **Next Up**

-This is the priority list of tasks to be accomplished by the Lussier team in the **upcoming week**.
-No new cards can be added unless they are deemed *Critical* or if all existing cards in the **Next Up** list have been set in motion.
+This is the priority list of tasks to be accomplished by the team in the **next week**.
+No new cards should only be added if they are deemed critical to an existing card in **Next Up** or if all existing cards in the **Next Up** list have been set in motion.
 When you are ready to start a task in the **Next Up** list, you "add your face" to the card by adding yourself as a member.

 **In Progress**